udexon/Multiweb/README.md

 Distributed data first.
 Then distributed processing.

+This is a perhaps modest introduction to Multiweb, arguably the biggest breakthrough since, built upon several incremental innovations ....

+Not included PhosCloud, BitTorrent type ssh tunnel and transient key cryptography + PhosGraph.
+Give Greeting with a Secret Phrase (GASP) article.

+The http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
+This practice was established ....

+Multiple sources multi processing.
+Single source restricts processing.
+Source of data is the bottleneck.

+Distinguish user vs. client.
+User devices have improved tremendously in memory, storage and computing power ....

+Distributed processing not keeping up with availability of computing power and data (more devices, power, more data, more users are connected) because of Uniweb restrictions.

 Web page composition with data from multiple sources using Python Selenium

 A new type of web browsing: multisource web (multiweb), vs. conventional single source web (Uniweb).